2024 Solar Incentives Guide for Upland, CA - Tax Credits & Rebates

 Typically, solar incentives apply to:

-Specific incentives, including ones handled by the California government or by your county/municipality, might have additional qualifications.
-Talk to your local Upland solar installer to discover what incentives your project may qualify for.
+Specific incentives, including those run by the California government or by your county/municipality, might have additional qualifications.
+Speak with your local Upland solar installer to discover what incentives your project may qualify for.

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Reaching out to the company that installed your system, or any local Upland solar installer, can help you learn what incentives you can apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Reaching out to the company that installed your system, or any local Upland solar installer, can help you learn more about what incentives you can apply for.

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of wind and solar.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
 You can also use both renewable energy sources and a non-renewable backup source of energy.
-You should discuss your plan with your local Upland solar panel installer, to make sure you know what you'll need and what incentives you may or may not qualify for.
+Be sure to discuss your plan with your local Upland solar installation expert, to get an understanding of what will be needed and what incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.